chobie/gopsutil/README.rst

 - Linux/amd64
 - Linux/arm (raspberry pi)
 - Windows/amd64
+- Darwin
 (I do not have a darwin machine)

-All works are implemented without cgo by porting c struct to golang struct.
+Almost works are implemented without cgo by porting c struct to golang struct.

 Usage